wavewave/fficxx/README.md

 OOP Model in fficxx
 ===================

-I will explain the OOP model in fficxx soon.
+I will explain the OOP model in fficxx soon in detail.

-For the time being, to see how to use generated haskell library, check examples in HROOT library.
+For the time being, to see how to use generated haskell library, check examples for HROOT : [http://ianwookim.org/HROOT/gallery.html](http://ianwookim.org/HROOT/gallery.html) (if you click examples, then you can see the source code for them. )